 Assuming that the business case proposed by the public authority is profitable, such an opportunity should attract a private company or consortium willing to implement and operate the project.

-They must be able to demonstrate their capability to manage the local entity, its cash flow in the local currency, and all the financial and legal steps related to such processes.
+They must demonstrate their capability to manage the local entity, its cash flow in the local currency, and all the financial and legal steps related to such processes.

 Public-private partnership example #2 - Senegal